lumirth/warlock/README.md

 | RateMyProfessor | as reviews come in |
 | Waf's GPA Datasets | Every semester |

-Thus, it may be advantageous to store Waf's GPA Datasets in a database, and update it every semester, but query the Course API and RateMyProfessor every time the frontend is loaded.
+Thus, it may be advantageous to store Waf's GPA Datasets in a database(or maybe a feather file?), and update it every semester, but query the Course API and RateMyProfessor every time the frontend is loaded.

 ## On Parsing Queries
 There's a draft of the format by which to parse queries available in [PARSE_QUERIES.md](PARSE_QUERIES.md)